Paul, January 18, 2009

-In Canada, I’ve found Vital Wheat Gluten in the local big grocery store’s Organic Foods section among the Bob’s Red Mill products, but I’ve also found it at Bulk Barn.
+In Canada, I’ve found Vital Wheat Gluten in the local big grocery store’s Organic Foods section along with the Bob’s Red Mill products, but I’ve also found it at Bulk Barn.

-If you simply cannot get or concoct High Gluten Bread Flour, you can still use normal bread flour; the bagel texture will be a little different but still incredibly better than any grocery store bagel you’re ever eaten.
+If you simply cannot get or concoct High Gluten Bread Flour, you can still use a good unbleached bread flour; the bagel texture will be just a little different but still incredibly better than any grocery store bagel you’re ever eaten.

 Check out you local Brew It Yourself shop, as malt is used in beer making.
 It may be available in powder and/or syrup form.
 You might also find it in a natural food store, although I found it highly overpriced there.
 A 500 ml tub of light malt at the beer maker was $2.50, while a 360 ml jar at the natural food place was $9.95.
 If you get the syrup form (it’s like honey) just add a gram more than the powder malt for each bagel.

 Why do you need malt powder?
 It helps give the bagels a shiny, rich golden brown colour when baked, the sugars help feed the yeast culture and it add a specific flavour to the finished bagels.
 You can do without but your bagels will be paler, take longer to proof and taste a little less authentic.
 You can use honey instead although this will, clearly, change the taste.